hfboyce/hfboyce.github.io/_posts/2018-09-13-Des-p-value-cito.md

 ### The Analogy

 Imagine you are walking down an aisle in the supermarket.
 You are trying to decide if you need to pick up dish soap.
 You get to the shelf and check the price.
 If it’s too expensive you decide to forgo this necessity (maybe you don’t even need it, how much do you have left at home?).
 The higher the price of dish soap, the less likely you are to decide you need it.
-When dish soap is a lower price, there’s a greater chance that you will decide that you need it and subsequently purchasing it.
+When dish soap is a lower price, there’s a greater chance that you will decide that you need it and subsequently purchase it.

 In this example, **price** is an analogy for a **p-value**.